starknet-edu/starknetbook/src/ch02-16-apibara.md

 It makes it easy to query the blockchain data and build applications on top of it.

 ## What can you build with Apibara?

+Some examples of what you can build with Apibara are:

 - Real-time NFT collections dashboard
 - Real-time swaps dashboard